Services¶

 kernel.run()

-kernel.register(User methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])
+kernel.register(User, methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])

-user_service = kernel.register(User methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])
+user_service = kernel.register(User, methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])

-methods=['PUT', 'POST', 'PATCH', 'DELETE'])
+.require(Role('admin'), methods=['PUT', 'POST', 'PATCH', 'DELETE'])

-Full range of CRUD operations
+Full range of CRUD operations¶

-• PUT: to replace an existing model instance;
+PUT: replace an existing instance;

-• DELETE: to delete an existing model instance;
+DELETE: delete an existing instance;

 Examples: